chahalarora/hcap/hcapDocumentation/devDocumentation.md

 * **updateRequestCounter**: This represents the soft GC threshold in HCAP.
 For eg: 200 means that soft GC will occur after every 400 requests to the resource server.

-* **hard GC Threshold**: This represents the hard GC threshold in HCAP.
+* **hard GC Threshold**: This represents the hard GC threshhold in HCAP.
 For eg: 400 means that hard GC will occur after ever 400 requests to the resource server.

-* **isCBOR**: Set this as true if CBOR is to be used as data transfer format or false to used JSON as data transfer format.
+* **isCBOR**: Set this as true if CBOR is to be used as data transfer format and false to used JSON as data transfer format.

 * **sharedSecret**: Specify this to add a shared secret shared between authorization server and resource server.